-Go to Manage > Software > Downgrade.
-The previous version (if any) is displayed on this page.
-For example, you can downgrade to the previously installed version of the router software, /cf/packages/junos-7.0120040930\1745-domestic.

-NOTE: After you perform this operation, you cannot undo it.

-- 2. Select Downgrade to downgrade to the previous version of the software or Cancel to cancel the downgrade process. - 3.
-When the downgrade process is complete, for the new software to take effect, click Manage > Reboot to reboot the router at your convenience.
+- 1. In the J-Web interface, select Manage > Software > Downgrade.
+The image of the previous software version (if any) is displayed on this page. - NOTE: After you perform this operation, you cannot undo it. - 2.
+Select Downgrade to downgrade to the previous version of the software or Cancel to cancel the downgrade process. - 3.
+When the downgrade process is complete, for the new software to take effect, select Manage > Reboot from the J-Web interface to reboot the router.